Do you have dull and rough skin? Want to put the glow back on your face? Well, you need exfoliation in your skin care arsenal ASAP.

 For chemical exfoliants, there are a couple types to look out for — AHAs and BHAs.

-Apart from the two types of exfoliants, there are the "not as well-known" but worth looking out for enzyme-based exfoliants.
+Apart from the two types of exfoliants, enzyme-based exfoliants are the "not as well-known" but worth looking out for.

 The most common enzymes used in enzyme exfoliants are the following;

 - Papain: this one's derived from papaya.
 Soothing and refreshing!

 - Pumpkin enzyme: as the name says, it comes from pumpkin and is also lovely!

 On top of this all, enzyme exfoliants are very gentle, often recommended for people with rosacea.
 They can be a good starting point if you have sensitive skin.